alejsanc/heximage/README.md

 # HexImage
-File storage in paper with hexadecimal numbers.
+File storage in paper with hexadecimal numbers and four bits font.

 ## Usage: